 Making a change just three blocks back, for example, makes it three times as difficult to alter the history of the network in any way.
 For someone to cheat the network, it becomes exponentially more difficult over time.
 Anyone trying to change the network also falls behind other miners.

 Just how difficult is it?
-The sequence pictured below is currently executed 120 quintillion times every second by miners!
+The sequence pictured below is currently executed over 120 quintillion times every second by miners!

 Bitcoin nodes then verify the validity of each new block.

 The miners then "settle" those transactions on the network.